FuryBaguette/AmiiSwap/README.md

 # AmiiSwap
-Nintendo Switch Amiibo switcher homebrew for nfp_mitm AmiiSwap works with [emuiibo](https://github.com/XorTroll/emuiibo) and [switch-nfp-mitm](https://github.com/spx01/switch-nfp-mitm)
+Nintendo Switch Amiibo switcher homebrew for nfp_mitm.
+AmiiSwap works with [emuiibo](https://github.com/XorTroll/emuiibo) and [switch-nfp-mitm](https://github.com/spx01/switch-nfp-mitm)

 ## How to use